swoole/awesome-swoole/README.md

         - [96qbhy/hyperf-auth](https://github.com/qbhy/hyperf-auth) - An authentication component for Hyperf.
 It supports JWT and session-based authentications.
 You can also create your own authentication drivers if needed. :globe_with_meridians:
         - [leocavalcante/hyperf-doctrine](https://github.com/leocavalcante/hyperf-doctrine) - This project provides an integration for the Doctrine ORM and the Hyperf framework.
         - [reasno/fastmongo](https://github.com/Reasno/fastmongo) - A coroutine-based MongoDB client for Hyperf.
+- [LightMVC](https://lightmvcframework.net) - A modular, event-driven and Swoole-enabled framework that allows to easily create PHP applications by using any PHP library.
 - [Nano](https://github.com/hyperf/nano) - A Hyperf-based coroutine microframework.
 - [imi](https://github.com/imiphp/imi) - A Swoole-based framework, with built-in support for HTTP/1, HTTP/2, WebSocket, TCP, UDP, and MQTT. :globe_with_meridians:
 - Laminas/Mezzio/Zend Framework
     - [mezzio/mezzio-swoole](https://github.com/mezzio/mezzio-swoole) - Provides the support of Swoole into a [Mezzio](https://docs.mezzio.dev/) application.
 - [Siler](https://github.com/leocavalcante/siler) - A set of general purpose high-level abstractions aiming an API for declarative programming in PHP.
+Note: This repository has been archived by the owner.
 - [lizhichao/one](https://github.com/lizhichao/one) - A simple and efficient framework that works both under PHP-FPM and Swoole.
 - [Mix PHP](https://github.com/mix-php/mix) - A unique single-threaded coroutine-based framework. :globe_with_meridians:
     - Official modules (an incomplete list)